psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 A few days afterwards, Mr. Rudhall asked for an interview with Mr. Markey, and formally asked for Clara's hand.

-"Nothing would give me more pleasure, my dear boy," replied the father; " but do you think she cares for you ?"
+"Nothing would give me more pleasure, my dear boy," replied the father; " but do you think she cares for you?"

 "I have never pressed particular attentions upon her," said Rudhall; " but she is always most kind, and seems glad to see me."